procore/documentation/building_applications/building_apps_app_types.md

 See [Building Procore Embedded (Fullscreen) Applications]({{ site.url }}{{ site.baseurl }}{% link building_applications/building_embedded_fullscreen_apps.md %}) for additional information.

-## Side Panel Apps
+### Side Panel Apps

-Developers can also build applications using the side panel experience.
+Developers can also build applications using the Procore _Side Panel_ experience.
-While fullscreen embedded applications occupy the entire Procore user interface window area, side panel appplications occupy just a portion of the display (400px fixed-width) along the right side of the window.
+While full screen embedded applications occupy the entire Procore user interface window area, side panel appplications occupy just a portion of the display (400px fixed-width) along the right side of the window.
 Because side panel applications are installed and configured for specific tools, developers are able to build powerful solutions tailored exactly for a given set of tools or workflows.
-Side panel applications are launched by clicking an icon located on the right-hand edge of the Procore web user interface.
+Side panel applications are launched by clicking an icon located in a dock on the right-hand edge of the Procore web user interface.
 Here is an example of a side panel application - in this case a contextual help embedded application - running within the Procore web user interface.

 ![Side Panel Example]({{ site.baseurl }}/assets/guides/side-panel-example.png)